Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 1. On the app **Overview** page, find the **Application (client) ID** value and record it for later.
 You'll need it to configure the Visual Studio configuration file for this project.
 1. In the list of pages for the app, select **Authentication**.
    - In the **Advanced settings** section set **Logout URL** to `https://localhost:44302/Account/EndSession`
-   - In the **Advanced settings** | **Implicit grant** section, check **Access tokens** and **ID tokens** as this sample requires the [Implicit grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow)to be enabled to sign-in the user, and call an API.
+   - In the **Advanced settings** | **Implicit grant** section, check **Access tokens** and **ID tokens** as this sample requires the [Implicit grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow) to be enabled to sign-in the user, and call an API.
 1. Select **Save**.
-1. The new customer onboarding process implemented by the sample requires the application to perform an OAuth2 request, which in turn requires to associate a key to the app in your tenant.From the **Certificates & secrets** page, in the **Client secrets** section, choose **New client secret**:
+1. The new customer onboarding process implemented by the sample requires the application to perform an OAuth2 request, which in turn requires to associate a key to the app in your tenant.
+From the **Certificates & secrets** page, in the **Client secrets** section, choose **New client secret**:

    - Type a key description (of instance `app secret`),
    - Select a key duration of either **In 1 year**, **In 2 years**, or **Never Expires**.